 Concrete bathrooms are an increasingly growing trend in interior design and it’s no wonder why… Not only does concrete suit industrial interior design aesthetic, but new modern concrete finishes has transformed concrete into a chic alternative for any style.

 It’s an inexpensive material which can be easily used to give your bathroom a luxurious and expensive feel.
-As a waterproof and easy to clean, concrete is a great option for the home and it’s not at all limited in style, either.
+Being waterproof and easy to clean, concrete is a great option for the home and it’s not at all limited in style, either.
 You can do almost anything with concrete to achieve your desired aesthetic for your bathroom.
 Whether you are going for the more traditional industrial concrete bathroom, a Spanish inspired powder room or just something minimal and kid-friendly, concrete has you covered!
 Plus, the masculine feel of concrete can easily be balanced with warmer textured accessories or bathroom fixtures.

 While there are some disadvantages to using concrete in your bathroom; it can be slippery, cold and may stain, all of these issues can be easily resolved with the right finish to your concrete feature.
 So, make sure you speak to your concreting builder about the style elements that are important for you to get out of your concrete tiles, benchtop or basin.

 Before you decide on how you might use concrete in your bathroom, make sure you consider these brilliant ways to use concrete in your home.
 You will find unique and inspiring ideas ranging from cost-effective makeovers to luxurious ideas for your new bathroom renovation!

 Another way to incorporate the industrial trend of concrete, whilst maintaining a soothing ambience is to minimise the concrete to just one element within your bathroom.
 This will not only keep your bathroom feeling fresh and not too dark, but it will also maximise the impact of your chosen feature; think concrete bathtub or basin!